Blue Jackets vs. Penguins Prediction & Picks - November 14

 Blue Jackets vs. Penguins Prediction & Picks: Line, Spread, Over/Under - November 14

-The Pittsburgh Penguins (7-6) take a four-game win streak into a road matchup with the Columbus Blue Jackets (4-7-4), who have dropped five straight, on Tuesday, November 14 at 7:00 PM ET on ESPN+, BSOH, and SportsNet PT.
+The Pittsburgh Penguins (7-6, on a four-game winning streak) visit the Columbus Blue Jackets (4-7-4, losers of five straight).
+The game on Tuesday, November 14 starts at 7:00 PM ET on ESPN+, BSOH, and SportsNet PT.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.